isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Snake Gourd.md

 <section>
 	<h4>Growing:</h4>
 	<p>Snake gourds will produce more flowers and thus more fruit when fed with fertilisers high in Phosphorus and Potassium.
-Plants can be fertilised regularly a month after germination for a fuller crop.</p>
+Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised regularly</a> a month after germination for a fuller crop.</p>
-	<p>Because the vines will grow on top of each other, it is a good practice to prune regularly and remove dead leaves and vines to improve ventilation and allow light to reach more of the plant.</p>
+	<p>Because the vines will grow on top of each other, it is a good practice to <a href="/page-index/horticulture-techniques/pruning/">prune regularly</a> and remove dead leaves and vines to improve ventilation and allow light to reach more of the plant.</p>
 	<br>
 </section>

 <section>
 	<h4>Harvesting:</h4>
-	<p>Plants can be harvested for immature fruits around 2 months after sowing.
+	<p>Plants can be <a href="/page-index/horticulture-techniques/harvesting-hygiene/">harvested</a> for immature fruits around 2 months after sowing.
 The best time to harvest the fruit is in the early morning, before 9am.</p>
 	<p>The plant will continuously produce fruit for about 3 months to a year before declining.</p>
 	<iframe width="100%" height="415" src="https://www.youtube.com/embed/eGBg_S8yj0U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 	<br>